FrostsDev/forsts-discord-bot/README.md

 4. then type ```npm install discord.js```
 5. then type ```npm install express```
 # After Installing Dependinces
-Open the foler you where sent with your bot files then click "start bot" then type 1 and press enter
+Open the folder where your bot is stored, and click the start-bot.bat file then click "start bot" then type 1 and press enter
 🎉CONGRATES YOUR BOT IS WORKING🎉